SDH Subtitles v. Closed Captions: What’s the Difference?

 The difference between SDH subtitles and closed captions was made particularly apparent by the move from analog TVs to high-definition media.
 Blu-ray, as well as other HD disc media, do not support closed captioning but will support SDH subtitles.

 So while shifting from analog to digital TV gave us crystal clear picture and uninterrupted sound, it also brought about major difficulties for Closed Captioning (CC).

 Enabling CC on an analog TV was simple – the TV did all the CC decoding.
 With the introduction of digital HDTV services (cable, satellite, etc.) the responsibility of decoding CC was put into the Set-Top Boxes.
 To make matters more confusing, all of these Set-Top Boxes have different ways of enabling CC.
 Even though all set-top boxes are required to support CC, the implementation can vary significantly between products, causing a great deal of confusion.

-- They improve comprehension for ESL speakers
+- Improving comprehension for ESL speakers

 It should be noted, however, that subtitles for the deaf and hard of hearing do not satisfy the FCC’s requirements for closed captioning of broadcast video.
 For this reason, in addition to the ever-changing technology, it seems reasonable to believe that SDH subtitles may become obsolete in the not-so-distant future.

 Watch our Quick Start to Captioning webinar to get a full picture of closed captioning 101: